uniquehash/ReviewSheets/APInotes/FB.md

  		* **expiresIn**: the amount of time in milli seconds that the **accessToken** will expire and must be renewed
  		* **signedRequest**: a signed parameter with information about the end user using the app
  		* **userID**: the ID of the end user
- * Now we must create the function to handle the response, we pass JSON object to the `statusChangeCallback(response)` function through the response variable
+ * Now we must create the function to handle the response, we pass the [JSON](http://www.copterlabs.com/blog/json-what-it-is-how-it-works-how-to-use-it/) object to the `statusChangeCallback(response)` function through the response variable
 ```javascript
    		<script type="text/javascript">
 	        //this called with the response from FB from the check login status function